TaylorOD/Professional_Technical_Interviewee/45_john_dugaw/show_notes.md

-### Episode #44 - Chris Love - Professional Technical Interviewee with Taylor Dorsett
+### Episode #45 - John Dugaw - Professional Technical Interviewee with Taylor Dorsett

-### Chris is the Managing Partner at LionKube which focuses on FinOps and DevOps and Kubernetes work.
-Chris is also a published author of Core Kubernetes.
+### John is the Principal Architect at LionKube which focuses on FinOps and DevOps and Kubernetes work.
+John has previously worked Walgreens, Amazon, and T-Mobile in engineering leader roles.
+He is also a voice over artist.

 - Video: To be posted
 - Part Two: To be posted